daniel-beet/acme.sh.wiki-clone/notify.md

 ```

 It will try to find and use `sendmail`, `ssmtp`, `mutt`, `mail` or `msmtp` automatically, if installed.
+(If you don't have any of these, you may be able to use [smtp notifications](#12-set-notification-for-smtp) instead.)

 If you want to specify which application to use, please use `MAIL_BIN`: